 "I work 60 hours per week during my busy season, but scale back to 30 hours per week the rest of the year." -Liz, accountant

 "I share my case load with another manager and work a reduced schedule to meet my personal needs." -Darnell, nurse manager

 "I work on demand projects that fit my interests across multiple employers.
 I'm my own boss!" -Hannah, designer

 Three ways to get started on flexible working

-Use our free tool to assess where your organization currently stands in terms of delivering flexibility for your workforce.
+Use our free tool to assess where your organisation currently stands in terms of delivering flexibility for your workforce.

-Mercer has proven experience helping organizations create flexible working strategies to transition from fixed to hybrid structures.
+Mercer has proven experience helping organisations create flexible working strategies to transition from fixed to hybrid structures.